MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 ### Example 1: One-to-one mapping of the same label name

-Documents that have a Secure Islands label of "Confidential" should be relabeled as "Confidential" by Azure Information Protection.
+Requirement: Documents that have a Secure Islands label of "Confidential" should be relabeled as "Confidential" by Azure Information Protection.

 In this example: